the peace destinations icon

 Buddhism plays a major role in Bhutanese life.
 Colourful prayer flags flutter across mountain passes, and monasteries stand quietly on cliffs.
 The faith teaches compassion, mindfulness, and respect for all living beings.

 Monks and ordinary people alike start their day with prayer and reflection.
-This focus on inner peace helps keep the whole society grounded and gentle.
+This focus on inner peace helps keep the whole society grounded and gentle, and it explains a lot about why Bhutan is so happy as a nation.

 4. Leadership That Values Humility